 Bring back Hyper 2020/21 — ie bring back the people who acknowledged their shortcomings when service was not good in January 2021, held their hands up and put things right.

-Whilst I am not actively engaging, I have got a lot of connections both within my team and cross-team who will keep me up to date if any major changes.
+Whilst I am not actively engaging in Telegram or with the Hyper community any longer, I have got a lot of connections both within my team and cross-team who will keep me up to date if any major changes.

-If there are any major changes (especially good ones!), I’ll update and add to this post.
+If there are any major changes/announcements, I’ll update and add to this post.

 Mini monthly updates